BYUHPC/slurm-auto-array/README.md

 You'll need to run `parallel --citation; parallel --record-env` in a clean environment before `slurm-auto-array` or `make check` will work.

 `make dist` will create a release tarball.

-## Features

-### Aggregation

-`slurm-auto-array` aggregates work since job arrays consisting of many jobs are hard on the scheduler.
-If a user wants to run a command on each of 100,000 files, `slurm-auto-array` will by default submit at most 1,000 jobs, each in charge of at least 100 work units (which are run with `parallel`).
-The parameters that determine the amount of work units that each array task runs can be tuned; see [the **configuration** section of the man page](share/man/man1/slurm-auto-array.1.md#configuration).
-Despite the aggregation, output files can still be made distinct per work unit.

-## TODO

-Documentation and tests are by far the most important improvements needed.
-Outside of that, it would be nice to have:

-- Functionality similar to `parallel`'s "`:::`" to allow users to cross sets of arguments
-- Dynamic scheduling with a work database and consumer workers
-- Dask instead of parallel?

-In addition to the usual bugs and feature requests, please open an issue if you find any of the documentation confusing--the original purpose of `slurm-auto-array` was to make it easy for users to submit job arrays, and bad documentation defeats that core purpose.